camaraproject/Commonalities/documentation/API-design-guidelines.md

 - `POST`: it is used to send date to the server.
 - `GET`: it allows performing all the read and retrieve operations.
 GET operation should be based on data retrieving, that’s why the retrieve operation must be realized directly from the URI including some identifiers and query params.
-- `PUT`: it allows update entity data, deleting one or more fields from this entity body if there are not informed.
+- `PUT`: it allows updating entity data, deleting one or more fields from this entity body if there are not informed.
 New information to update must be informed by JSON language sent in the body request.
 If operation requires extra information, Query params could be used.
 PUT case, if a registry does not exist in server data storage, it will be created, that means this operation could be used to create new resources.
 - `DELETE`: it allows deleting full entities from server.
 From a consumer perspective, it is not a reversible action.
 (Rollback action is not available).
 - `PATCH`: it allows updating partial fields of a resource.